Money Heist: South Korean adaptation

 In November 2020, Netflix announced that it would create a South Korean adaptation of the show.
 The 12-part production, titled Money Heist: Korea - Joint Economic Area, would be a collaboration between BH Entertainment and Contents Zium, with Kim Hong-sun set to direct.

 On 29 April 2022, Netflix revealed that Money Heist: Korea – Joint Economic Area: Part 1 would be released on 24 June 2022 and Part 2 would be released on 9 December 2022.

 Spin-off series

 In November 2021, Netflix announced that the character of Berlin would receive his own self-titled spin-off series, which was released on 29 December 2023.
 The series is created by Álex Pina and Esther Martínez Lobato, who "loved the idea of introducing a new gang around Berlin in a completely different emotional state".
-The first season will consist of eight episodes to be written by Pina, Lobato, David Oliva, and David Berrocal.
+Berlin premiered in December 2023.
+The first and second season consists of eight episodes.